Daniel Morgan (bushranger)

-Morgan's exploits inspired the 1976 Ozploitation film Mad Dog Morgan, starring Dennis Hopper in the title role.
+Morgan's life and exploits have inspired works in the arts, including the 1976 Ozploitation film Mad Dog Morgan, starring Dennis Hopper in the title role, and the 2017 song "Billabong Valley" by psychedelic rock band King Gizzard & the Lizard Wizard.

 Early life

-Dan Morgan started life as John Owen, the illegitimate son of Mary Owen and George Fuller, born at Appin, New South Wales, on 30 April 1830.
-His mother was locally known as 'The Gypsy' and George Fuller was a costermonger (a person who sells fruit and vegetables from a handcart in the street).
-Other sources claim Morgan’s father was an ex-convict called Samuel Moran.

-From an early age John Owen was raised by a man called John Roberts, known in the Campbelltown district as "Jack the Welshman".
-Owen attended a Catholic school at Campbelltown, but was considered “a n’er-do-well”.
-He was characterised as having anti-social tendencies: “Society had little charm for him; bush and solitude were his delight”.
+Daniel Morgan was born John Owen on 30 April 1830 in Appin, New South Wales.
+He was the illegitimate son of George Fuller, a local costermonger, and Mary Owen, a woman known locally as 'the Gypsy'.
+Other sources claim Morgan's father was an ex-convict called Samuel Moran.
+He was raised from an early age by a Campbelltown man called John Roberts, nicknamed 'Jack the Welshman'.
+Morgan attended a Catholic school at Campbelltown, but was considered a “n’er-do-well” with antisocial tendencies: “Society had little charm for him; bush and solitude were his delight”.